predict.cv.glmnet.RdThis function makes predictions from a cross-validated glmnet model, using

 The object returned depends on the ... argument which is passed

-on to the predict
+on to the predict method for glmnet objects.

 This function makes it easier to use the results of cross-validation to make a prediction.